rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
-  Use the following guidelines to help you to build a basic query:
+  Use the following guidelines to help you get started with building a basic query:

    1. Identify the relevant node or nodes that store the data you want to retrieve.<br>
    2. Identify any node attributes that you want to target for your data, for example, you use the product